University of Oregon

 INTERNATIONAL BACCALAUREATE (IB) OR ADVANCED PLACEMENT (AP) CREDIT

 A score of 5 or more on the IB higher level Biology exam provides 12 credits for the General Biology courses BI 211 Cells, 212 Organisms, 213 Populations.
 An AP Biology Score of 4 or higher provides eight general education University credits of 100-level Biology (BI 1xxT, BI 1xxT) and 4 credits for the first course in our General Biology sequence (BI 211 Cells).
 AP credit for Chemistry is granted as CH 221, 222, 223 with scores of 3, 4 or 5.
 Credit is not awarded for the laboratory so students are required to take the laboratory sequence (CH 227, 228, 229).
-We encourage you to discuss your placement and options with us.

 - For U of O's Bachelor's Degree Requirements, refer to General Education.
 For PCC courses that transfer to U of O, refer to the Transfer Equivalencies link.